Role-based access control

 Schedule periodic audits

-You can schedule periodic audits using SQL Server Agent to run audit queries and export results in a report.
+You can schedule periodic audits with SQL Server Agent to run audit queries and export results to a report.

 Tip

-Use dbForge Studio AI Assistant to generate a query that identifies users or database principals granted the DELETE permission.
+Use dbForge Studio AI Assistant to generate queries that identify users or database principals with the DELETE permission.

 Step 9: Maintain and update RBAC policies